gerardbm/sigma-theme/README.md

 Meta tags, in post or page front matter:

 - `robots`: Must be a robots setup: `index,follow`, `noindex,follow`...
-- `excerpt`: A description of the page.
+- `metadesc`: A description of the page.
 Less than 160 characters is recommended.
 - `kewyords`: A list of keywords.

 There is no prevision of using pagination in this theme at the moment, so `rel="prev"` and `rel="next"` are not included.
 This theme lists all posts of a category in the category page.